Jiroft culture: Helmand culture

 The Helmand culture of western Afghanistan was a Bronze Age culture of the 3rd millennium BC.
 Some scholars link it with Shahr-i Sokhta, Mundigak, and Bampur.

 The term "Helmand civilization" was proposed by M. Tosi.
 This civilization flourished between 2500 and 1900 BC, and may have coincided with the great flourishing of the Indus Valley Civilization.
 This was also the final phase of Periods III and IV of Shahr-i Sokhta, and the last part of Mundigak Period IV.

 Thus, the Jiroft culture is closely related to the Helmand culture.
 The Jiroft culture flourished in eastern Iran, and the Helmand culture in western Afghanistan at the same time.
 In fact, they may represent the same cultural area.
-The Mehrgarh culture, on the other hand, is far earlier.